 On arrival all our young people will have a 12-week settling in programme whilst our practitioner along with Daniel completes a full social, emotional, behavioural and cognitive assessment.
 They also complete an assessment of Functional living skills to inform the best possible program, tailored around the young person to cover every aspect of self and development to independence.

-The final component in our approach is professional therapy and Daniel is our Consultant.
+The main component in our approach is professional therapy and Daniel is our Consultant.

 He delivers support and training to families, schools and support groups, and has presented at conferences worldwide.
 He has been working in the field of special education for 20 years.
 He has worked at the National Autistic Society, The Autism Partnership (in the UK and California), The Education Alliance (New York) and as a Senior ABA Consultant at the Treehouse school.
 He co-founded the TLC in 2010.